Signed-B/Signed-B.github.io/essays/quiet-machines.01.md

 Read the [overview](/writing/quiet-machines/) or jump to [an external reference](https://example.com).

-------CHANGELOG -----
-Date: 01-12-2023
+!?CHANGELOG: 01-12-2023
-Message: First pass on theme and structure; added image and links.
+First pass on theme and structure; added image and links.